- Best Results2-4 months

 What are my commonly used lasers to treat melasma?

-In the vast majority of times, I prefer nano lasers over pico & fractional lasers for melasma.
+I prefer pico lasers over older Q switch lasers & fractional lasers for melasma.

-My goto QSL is the Spectra & updated Spectra Hollywood laser (don’t laugh, I know it’s a corny name).
-I also use the C6, RevLite, & Pastelle lasers.
+Older lasers include the Spectra & updated Spectra Hollywood laser.
+I also use the C6, CuRAS (in Sydney), RevLite, & Pastelle lasers.
 It’s the laser parameters & way it’s delivered, and not the laser that counts.

 I also use the 1927 thulium laser, namely the LaseMD, Clear & Brilliant & Fraxel Dual.
 For super resistant melama I may consider the pico laser.
 For vascular melasma I also use V Beam Prima & Perfecta.